uvarc/rc-website/content/userinfo/rivanna/software/spark.md

     sc.parallelize(..., os.environ['PARTITIONS'])
     ```

-    where the `PARTITIONS` environment variable is defined as the total number of cores on worker nodes in the SLURM script for your convenience.
+    where the `PARTITIONS` environment variable is defined as the total number of cores on worker nodes in the Slurm script for your convenience.
 Without doing so only one partition will be created on each node.

 ### Benchmark